 Anna's attention sharpened with a serious tone.
 "Our person of interest is named Cayman."

 All pretenses dropped, masks forgotten.
 My pulse sped up to a maddening pace and my throat was dry.
 An immediate tingle shot up my arm and, instinctively, I attempted to snatch my hand back, but she didn't let go.
 This was it.
 She knew everything now.
 Such a clever girl.
 And she'd have me hauled away in handcuffs at any given moment.

 To my shock, however, she didn't seem in the least bit fazed.
 She just continued to clasp my palm.
 "At least, we think his name is Cayman.
 It could just be an alias."
 She sighed, rubbing her chin thoughtfully with a free hand.
 "His prints matched the DNA records found in the Indigo League registry.
 Apparently he was a competitor last year, entered the tournament with a Charizard, possibly stolen.
 We don't have a visual I.D. of him yet, but the islanders gave us enough physical descriptions to go off of.
 Let's just pray they don't leak anything to the media."

 I didn't quite know how to respond.
 What was I supposed to do?
 Or say?
 I was sure there was a script that I was meant to follow but I didn't know what it was.
 Or maybe... she didn't know anything yet that could tie me to Cayman's crimes?
 Perhaps she was squeezing my hand not out of conviction, but out of... affection?
 I should have known.
 Realizing this probability, I replied in my most natural sounding voice, "And the woman in the photo?"

-"How should I know?", She mumbled with a shrug.
+"How should I know?", she mumbled with a shrug.
 "I haven't even met her yet.
 If I had to guess, I'd say she's a relative or something.
 I'll find out first thing in the morning when I go and question her.
-She lives just outside Pewter City."
+She lives just outside the city."

 I didn't miss a beat.
 "Could I possibly sit in when you do?"